Robdeseg/HTML-CSS-Portfolio-Project/README.md

  * ### Landing Page

     The landing page is there to create the first and lasting impression of the kind of man Willem Platerink is and, by extension, the sort of work that he creates.
-There is an Entry button that takes you straight through to the Home Page, but equally, visitors to the site will not be rushing towards an impulse purchase.
+There is an *Enter* button that takes you straight through to the Home Page, but equally, visitors to the site will not be rushing towards buying something.
 They are here to indulge in an artist and his work and the quote on the landing page is there to set the tone.

  * ### Header

     The header is clear, clean, and simple.
-Each heading explains precisely what it is, while the header itself lends a spatial awareness to where you are within the site.
+Each heading within it explains precisely what it is, while the header itself lends a spatial awareness to where you are within the site.
 It operates as the compass to help steer you both forwards and backwards through each page of the site.

     For the mobile phone screen size, it was decided that a dropdown menu would work better than simply shrinking the header menu further.
 This maintains ease of access to each page even on a small screen.

  * ### Home

     The home page is the product and the brand wrapped into one and it is imperative to set the tone and style for the whole website from the moment the user sets foot on this page.
-It also establishes the framework of header and footer found on each page that follows throughout, guiding the user towards their own intuition.
+It also establishes the framework of header and footer found on each page that continues throughout, guiding the user to follow their own intuition.

  * ### Selected Works

-    Selected works are a carefully curated selection of the artist's work.
-On the bigger screens they are displayed in two rows, while on the smaller one just one so that the user can sensibly appreciate the detail of each image on the tablet and mobile sized screens as well.
+    Selected Works are a carefully curated selection of the artist's work.
+On the bigger screens they are displayed in two rows, while on the smaller one, just one, so that the user can sensibly appreciate the detail of each image on the tablet and mobile sized screens as well.

  * ### Fine Art